 This servo amplifier has a servo motor overload protection function.
-(The servo motor overload current is set on the basis of 120 % of the rated current (full load current).)
+(The servo motor overload current is set on the basis of 115 % rated current (full load current) of the servo amplifier.)

 The servo amplifier may malfunction regardless of the electronic thermal protection if torque exceeding 100 % of the rated torque is generated too frequently while the servo motor is stopped (servo-lock status) or being operated at low speeds of 50 r/min or less.